jundalisay/superb/content/en/research/constitutions/br/title-05/chapter-01.md

 description: ""
 linkb: /research/constitutions/br
 linkbtext: "Brazil"
-linkf: /research/constitutions/br/chapter-2
+klinkf: /research/constitutions/br/
 linkftext: "Chapter 2"
 icon: "/flags/br.png"
 ---

-CHAPTER 1 The State of Defense and the State of Siege

-SECTION I The State of Defense
+## Section 1: The State of Defense

 Article 136.
 The President of the Republic may, after hearing the Council of the Republic and the National Defense Council, decree a state of defense to preserve or to promptly re-establish, in specific and restricted locations, the public order or the social peace threatened by serious and imminent institutional instability or affected by major natural calamities.